-Students preparing for executive secretarial and office positions may choose between two programs offered in Secretarial Science: a two-year course leading to a certificate, and a four-year course leading to the Bachelor of Science degree in Secretarial Science.
+Students preparing for executive secretarial and office positions may choose between two programs offered in Secretarial Science: a two-year associate course, and a four-year course leading to the Bachelor of Science degree in Secretarial Science.
 Both programs are combinations of technical subjects and Liberal Arts subjects.
 Degree students have an opportunity to concentrate in special fields of interest.

-Combination Courses: Two special five-year programs are available, each leading two degrees: (1) Secretarial Science-Liberal Arts, and (2) Secretarial Science-Education.
+Combination Courses: Two special five-year programs are available, each leading to two degrees: (1) Secretarial Science-Liberal Arts, and (2) Secretarial Science- Education.
 Those interested should confer with the head of the department.

 Special Fields: For those interested in preparing for such specialties as that of medical secretary, chemical secretary, engineering secretary, political secretary, social secretary, or legal secretary, special programs may be arranged.

 Shorthand and Typewriting: Those who have had shorthand and typewriting before entrance will begin these courses in college at such point as their degree of proficiency permits as indicated by placement tests.
 Full credit will not be granted where undue repetition exists.

-If 121 is taken Accounting 22 is not required.
-Industrial Management students must take Algebra 18 in the first or second year unless they have had 11⁄2 units of Algebra in high school.
-Students in Business Administration may count only 8 hours of Advanced ROTC toward their graduation requirement. tChanges are being made in the Business Administration curriculums applicable to the enter-ing class of September, 1958, which changes will affect their course programs beginning with September, 1959.
+\If 121 is taken Accounting 22 is not required.

+\Industrial Management students must take Algebra 18 in the first or second year unless they have had 11⁄2 units of Algebra in high school.

+\\Students in Business Administration may count only 8 hours of Advanced ROTC toward their graduation requirement.